Need Pennsylvania Workers’ Compensation Benefits?

 Every day we hear from people who were injured on the job.
 They might have fallen on a wet floor, suffered a repetitive motion injury, had something hit them on the head, cut themselves badly with a tool, or suffered any of numerous kinds of workplace injuries.
 It is always unfortunate when someone is injured, but, fortunately, if you are injured at work, you have a right to benefits that can protect you.
 Those benefits and protections come from the Pennsylvania Workers’ Compensation Act.
 But it is important to keep in mind, your chances of obtaining fair benefits are greatly improved by retaining a specialist in Pennsylvania workers’ compensation law, such as Jim Mogul*.

 The benefits provided to injured workers are meant to protect you financially.
 Available benefits include:

-- Specific loss benefits.
-These benefits are provided if you lose all or part of a certain part of your body, for example part of your thumb, finger or hand.
+- Amputation and specific loss.
+These benefits are provided if you lose the use of a part of your body.
 They are also available if you suffered sight or hearing loss, or suffered a permanent and serious disfigurement on your head, face or neck.

 What Should you do if you Suffer an Injury on the Job?

 If you are injured at work, or injured while doing something for work, there are several steps you should take to protect yourself and your rights.

 - Notify your employer.
 If your injury is not an emergency, and you are able to do so, you should notify your employer immediately upon suffering a work-related injury.
 If you are in an emergency situation, you should notify your employer as soon as possible.
 Failure to notify your employer in a timely fashion can have very serious consequences for your Pennsylvania workers’ compensation claim.